ndarville/voxels/magicavoxel/controls.md

 ![The initial model in MagicaVoxel](../_screenshots/magicavoxel-to-qubicle-initial.png)

-Importing this into Qubicle comes with problems, as not all information like colour and orientation is exported.
+Importing this to Qubicle comes with problems, as not all information like colour and orientation is exported.

 ![The uncoloured result when imported to Qubicle](../_screenshots/magicavoxel-to-qubicle-vox.png)